viktorvan/viktorvan.github.io/_posts/2019-08-12-migrating-activelogin.identity-to-property-based-tests-1.markdown

 That's almost all the tests we need for parsing valid strings.
 We do need tests for 10 digit strings with some random noise added, but those tests will be very similar to the tests for 12 digit strings.
 So I will leave those tests as an exercise to the reader.[^4]

 As we can see we ended up with only 4 test cases, but we are really verifying a lot with those tests.
 We know the `parse` function and to10/12digitString functions are working for valid inputs.
 Comparing this with C# unit test suite we have replaced about 30 unit tests.
-Additionally, since our property based tests are using randomly generated inputs, we are actually testing many, many more inputs than we had setup in the C# unit test suite.
+Additionally, since our property based tests are using randomly generated inputs, we are actually testing many, many more inputs than we did in the C# unit test suite.

 I feel we have covered enough ground in this blog post so I will stop here.
 In the next post we will look at the tests for invalid inputs.